 World Water Monitoring Challenge

 As the world’s human population grows, the need for clean water increases as well.
 Invite students to join the World Water Monitoring Challenge, an international outreach program that raises awareness about protecting our waterways.
-Collect data from local lakes and rivers, and explore how to solve renewable fresh water supply problems.

 Learn about resources at risk.